paylike/bryles/README.md

 If you need anything else (sass support?) or more flexibility, send a pull request.

-You might be interested in [Brarkup](https://github.com/paylike/brarkup).
+You might also be interested in [brjade](https://github.com/jadejs/brjade).